betaflight/betaflight.com/docs/wiki/guides/current/Deep-Dive.md

 ## Motor update

-I am also coming from the world of VOIP what is completaly different than control laws, but there jitter is even much more of an issue in realtime audio/video processing.
+I am also coming from the world of VOIP what is completely different than control laws, but there jitter is even much more of an issue in realtime audio/video processing.
 There are several ways to deal with it.
 Another option would be dropping motor output signals when they come to soon....before the old signal finished.
 That would be the only other option.

 Another example: The new way runs cycletime of 125us and PID loop of 375us The motor update happens at begin of the new cycletime and not the begin of new PID looptime!